grain-lang/grain/stdlib/runtime/unsafe/wasmref.md

 Performs an unchecked cast from a `WasmRef` to a `WasmArrayRef`.
-The caller must ensure that the provided reference is indeed a valid WebAssembly array reference, as using an invalid reference may lead to runtime errors.
+The caller must ensure that the provided reference is indeed a valid WebAssembly array reference, as using an invalid reference will lead to runtime errors.

 Parameters: